-Exactly how much you allow for each month will depend on the car you’ve chosen, but following the tips below will help you to plan ahead and avoid any unexpected surprises.
+Exactly how much you allow for each month's car costs will depend on the car you’ve chosen, but following the tips below will help you to plan ahead and avoid any unexpected surprises.

 Below are our suggestions for what Costs to put in each row, as well as how they should be applied to the relevant months.
 You may have some additional expenses to consider, but these simple tips will put you on the right track to a successful budget.

-If you’re using savings to purchase the car outright, list this figure under Month 1.
-Similarly, any one-off deposit required for a car that is being financed should also go into Month 1.
+Row 1: Purchase Price or Deposit If you’re using savings to purchase the car outright, list this figure under Month 1.
+Similarly, any one-off downpayment required for a car that is being financed should also go into Month 1.

-Shoppers who are borrowing money to buy a car, whether it is by bank loan or car finance, will need to consider the monthly repayment, including any interest due.
-Enter this figure for every month of the year.
+Row 2: Monthly Repayment Shoppers who are borrowing money to buy a car, whether it is by bank loan or car finance, will need to consider the monthly payments, including any interest due to the lender.
+Enter this monthly car payment figure for every month of the year.

-Car insurance is a legal requirement in the UK, so you must factor the cost of it into ownership.
+Row 3: Insurance Car insurance is a legal requirement in the UK, so you must factor the cost of it into ownership.
 You can choose to either pay this as a one-off cost at the start of the ownership period, in which case list the figure under Month 1, or you can pay monthly by direct debit.
 If you choose the latter, record your monthly cost in the relevant monthly columns.

-The amount of road tax (that’s Vehicle Excise Duty, or VED) you pay is determined by a range of factors that, depending on how old the car is, might include its engine size, CO2 emissions, or purchase price.
+Row 4: Road Tax The amount of road tax or car tax (properly known as Vehicle Excise Duty or VED) you pay is determined by a range of factors.
+Depending on how old the car is, these might include its engine size, CO2 emissions, or purchase price.
 As with insurance, you can pay 12 months up front, in which case enter the amount under Month 1, or you can pay every six months (enter the amounts in Month 1 and Month 7), or by monthly direct debit (enter the monthly amount in months 1 through 12).

 Next, work out how many miles you travel on a monthly basis and divide this by your car’s MPG figure to find out how many gallons of fuel you’ll use each month.
-Due to the way we like to mix metric and imperial measurements in the UK, you now need to convert those gallons into litres (divide the number of gallons by 0.21997, or use an online calculator)!
+Due to the way we like to mix metric and imperial measurements in the UK, you now need to convert those gallons into litres (divide the number of gallons by 0.21997, or use an online calculator).

 Finally, check the current cost of petrol or diesel (expressed in pence per litre) and multiply it by the number of litres used.
 This will give you a rough fuel cost to add to the spreadsheet for each month.